jonoirwinrsa/Markov-Chain-Rap-Generator/readme.md

+My 2014 attempt at auto-generating content - in this instance using Markov Chains

 # Goal
 To get rap lyrics from genuis.com and combine these with snippets from the bible or other famous works to create rap-like snippets using markov chains.